TheArturthur/CoppermindScraper/Cosmere/Aladar.md

 Following the Battle of Thaylen Field, Aladar continues to reinforce Dalinar's trust in him.

 ### The Emuli campaign
-During Dalinar's campaign in [[Emul\|Emul]].
-Aladar was assigned to oversee the withdrawal in Alethkar.
+During Dalinar's campaign in [[Emul\|Emul]], Aladar was assigned to oversee the withdrawal in Alethkar.

+### Azimir
+Adolin requested scribes from Highprince Aladar to fill in for Shallan during the [[Battle of Azimir\|Battle of Azimir]], so Aladar sent his best, including his daughter, May.
+Aladar himself shows up for a brief time with his daughter, and before leaving, he has a conversation with Adolin.
+Aladar expresses gratitude at what the Kholin family has established, stating he was nothing but selfish during the time at the Shattered Plains.

+## Relationships
+### May Aladar
+Aladar used to find it embarrassing his daughter participated in archery as it made her seem unladylike, however he has opened up to allowing it, although he is still concerned about her practicing with her House's Plate and Blade.

 ## Trivia
 In *[[Words of Radiance\|Words of Radiance]]*, Aladar's colors are described once as being "white and dark green"; this is likely a mistake, as those colors are otherwise associated with [[Torol Sadeas\|Torol Sadeas']] army, and Aladar's are otherwise consistently described as black and maroon.